rongmx/Temperature-neurodevelopmental_delay/README.md

 ---

 ## Citation
-If you use this code in your research, please cite our study: To be updated
+If you use this code in your research, please cite our study: Cai J, Rong M, Peng H, Ji JS, Kan H, Hua J. Early-life heat exposure increases risk of neurodevelopmental delay in preschool children.
+Nature Climate Change.
+2026/02/11 2026; doi:10.1038/s41558-026-02560-w